Red Velvet Cream Cheese Crinkle Cookies

 Place flour, cocoa powder, baking powder and salt into a medium-sized mixing bowl.
 Mix with a rubber spatula and set aside.

 Mix butter and cream cheese in a large mixing bowl with an electric hand mixer.
-Add sugar and cream for about 1 to 2 minutes.
+Add sugar to the bowl.
+Cream the butter, cream cheese and sugar together for about 1 to 2 minutes.
 Add eggs, red food color and vanilla extra and mix well.
 Add flour-cocoa mixture in two batches and mix with rubber spatula until incorporated.
 Refrigerate cookie dough for 4 hours.

 Heat oven to 350°F. Using a 1 1/2 Tablespoon cookie scoop, portion out dough and roll into balls.
 Roll in powdered sugar until it's completely covered.
 Bake on a baking sheet covered with parchment paper for about 9 to 10 minutes.
 Pull parchment paper from baking sheet with cookies and place on wire cooling racks.
 Allow to cool completely before storing in an airtight container.